Stassie Karanikolaou Flashes Toned Booty In Skimpy Green Bikini On Instagram

 Anastasia “Stassie” Karanikolaou is off on another adventure — this time in Mykonos, Greece — and she’s keeping her fans updated as she spends time in her favorite vacation spot.
 On Sunday evening, the 22-year-old YouTuber took to Instagram to share a photo of herself enjoying the water in a barely-there bikini.

-The photo on Stassie’s Instagram feed showed the young social media influencer laying on the edge of a pool, but the far-away and low angle of the shot made it appear as though she was resting on the top of the water.
+The photo on Stassie’s Instagram feed showed the young social media influencer lying on the edge of a pool, but the far-away and low angle of the shot made it appear as though she was resting on the top of the water.
 She wore a neon green bikini top that barely covered her thin back.
 In addition, Stassie donned a neon green thong that put her bodacious booty on full display.
 She rested on her elbows and kept her long, lean legs straight behind her as she looked at something in the distance through black sunglasses.
 In the distance, the blue bay waters could be seen filled with traveling boats.

 Stassie’s post garnered over 426,000 likes in under a day.
 In the comments, fans and friends left some love for the famed Instagrammer.